Design Concept Project: Mobile Pregnancy & Maternity App | B2C | Healthcare

 The U.S. faces a growing maternity care crisis.

-Digital solutions remain fragmented and incomplete.
+Digital solutions remain very abundant, but fragmented and incomplete.

 Solution